The Ultimate Guide to Securing Small Business Grants

 Many organizations provide funding to small businesses in the form of grants.
 For example, the National Association for the Self-Employed (NASE) awards one $4,000 grant every month to active members.
 Only members are eligible to receive these grants based on a needs assessment by the organization.

-The credit card company, Visa, also offers grant money for small businesses, called the Visa Everywhere Initiative.
-The initiative provides funding to small business owners presenting innovative ways to solve payment issues.
+Visa also offers grant money for small businesses, called the Visa Everywhere Initiative.
+The initiative provides funding to small business owners who present innovative ways to solve payment issues.
 If you run a technology company that deals with payments, this could be a good funding challenge to explore.